JohnEarnest/Decker/docs/decker.md

 | `x.def`                 | The Prototype of this contraption.                                                                    |
 | `x.event[n x...]`       | Issue an event named `n` at this widget with argument(s) `x`.                                         |

 Contraption interfaces may expose additional attributes.
 Reads or writes to properties aside from those listed above (such as `.zami`) will invoke the `script` of the Prototype corresponding to this Contraption, calling either a function `get_zami` on a read, or `set_zami` (with a value) on a write.
+Inside an attribute handler both `me` and `card` are bound to the target Contraption instance, for consistency with event handlers.

 Module Interface